jl908069/interpretable-hate-speech/README.md

 `python logreg.py --train_file olid-training-v1.tsv`

 ## feature_combination.py
-Creates a FeaatureVectorizer class to add sentiment, subjectivity, profanity, and user feature to the feature function.
+Creates a FeatureVectorizer class to add sentiment, subjectivity, profanity, and user feature to the feature function.
 Then it trains a logistic regression model to evaluate the results on